-During the year, the Group entered into 2 leases expiring in 1 year (2022: 4 leases expiring in 1 year) in respect of factory, office premises, warehouse and carpark spaces in Hong Kong and the PRC with a fellow subsidiary and Shell Holdings.
-Monthly rental is approximately HK\$459,000 as at 31 December 2023 (2022: HK\$302,000), which was determined with reference to amounts charged by the fellow subsidiary and Shell Holdings to third parties.
+During the year, the Group entered into 2 leases expiring in 2 years (2023: 2 leases expiring in 1 year) in respect of factory, office premises, warehouse and carpark spaces in Hong Kong and the PRC with a fellow subsidiary and Shell Holdings.
+Monthly rental for leases renewed in 2024 and 2023 are approximately HK\$308,000 and HK\$310,000 respectively, which were determined with reference to amounts charged by the fellow subsidiary and Shell Holdings to third parties.
 The Group recognised right-of-use assets and lease liabilities (note 17) in relation to the above-mentioned lease agreements for factory, office premises, warehouse and carpark spaces under HKFRS 16 Leases.
-For the year ended 31 December 2023, total undiscounted rental payments under these leases were approximately HK\$5,508,000 (2022: HK\$3,632,000).
-No building management fees were charged by above-mentioned related parties in respect of these leases during the years ended 31 December 2023 and 2022.
+For the year ended 31 December 2024, total undiscounted rental payments under these leases were approximately HK\$3,711,000 (2023: HK\$5,508,000).

 The monthly rental payable for leasing the staff quarters at Shunde, the PRC, is charged based on the actual number of rooms used and recognised in profit or loss when it is incurred.
-Rental payment for the leasing of staff quarters for the year ended 31 December 2023 amounted to RMB114,000 (equivalent to approximately HK\$127,000) (2022: RMB137,000, equivalent to approximately HK\$159,000).
+Rental payment for the leasing of staff quarters for the year ended 31 December 2024 amounted to RMB119,000 (equivalent to approximately HK\$130,000) (2023: RMB114,000, equivalent to approximately HK\$127,000).